station-10/ds-uberhacks/README.md

 Repo to compliment my 10 Data Science Uberhacks to Turbocharge your workflow presentation.

+It has my slides, this README with a bunch of links in and a basic Makefile.

 ## The Uberhacks

 ### 1. Github Awesomeness